kmmcc/how-were-feeling-today-project/Schedule.md

 Function that references the input date and then displays what day of the week it was e.g. 'April 23, 2015 was a Thursday'

+click handler function that fires the other two functions